 The government can ask for (or rather demand) data from the big tech companies like Facebook, Google or Apple.
 If they refuse they can just hack them and steal the data anyway.

 - A search for you

 There’s an internal search engine where N.S.A. employees can search through your emails, pictures, medical records and private Facebook messages.
 Like Google, but with the contents of your online life.

 You see, all this data is stored forever, just waiting to be used to nail you for a crime.
 And let’s be clear: everyone has committed a crime.
 For example how many have ever illegally downloaded a movie or music?
-Or how many have driven too fast?
-Not to mention old ridiculous laws that are still in effect, such as the Metropolitan Police Act of 1839, which makes carrying a plank along a pavement illegal in the U.K. (section 54).12
+Or driven too fast?
+Not to mention old ridiculous laws that are still in effect, such as the Metropolitan Police Act of 1839, which makes carrying a plank along a pavement illegal in the U.K. (section 54).

 Once the ubiquity of collection was combined with the permanency of storage, all any government had to do was select a person or a group to scapegoat and go searching—as I’d gone searching through the agency’s files—for evidence of a suitable crime.

-Snowden now lives in exile in Russia, where the black bags of the U.S. cannot reach.
-He recently released his memoir “Permanent Record” which details his life leading up to the leaks.
+Now, Snowden lives in exile in Russia, where the black bags of the U.S. cannot reach.
+He recently released his memoir “Permanent Record” that details his life leading up to the leaks.
 It’s a great book, but the U.S. doesn’t want you to read it.
-They even filed a lawsuit against him and seized the revenue of the book.13
+They even filed a lawsuit against him and seized the revenue of the book.

 Fear is the mind-killer

 The road to hell is paved with good intentions.